-All inventory is valued at standard cost calculated on a rolling basis.
-Cost comprises direct materials and, where applicable, direct labour costs and those overheads, including depreciation of property, plant and equipment, that have been incurred in bringing the stocks to their present location and condition.
-Inventory is held at the lower of cost and net realisable value (NRV).
-NRV represents the estimated selling prices less all estimated costs of completion and costs to be incurred in marketing, selling and distribution.
+Inventory and work in progress are valued at the lower of cost and net realisable value on a first-in, first-out basis.
+Cost comprises direct materials and, where applicable, direct labour costs and those overheads, including depreciation of property, plant and equipment, that have been incurred in bringing the inventory to their present location and condition.
+Net realisable value represents the estimated selling prices less all estimated costs of completion and costs to be incurred in marketing, selling and distribution.